IanFletcher1Spatial/strigo-lab-exercises/9-publish-a-workspace-to-fme-server-and-run-it/exercise.md

 ![Logfile.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292lg)

 #### 4\.
 Open the FME Server Web Interface.
-Log in to the FME Server Web Interface using the credentials you set up in [Tour the FME Server Interface and Run a Workspace](https://community.safe.com/s/article/Tour-the-FME-Server-Interface-and-Run-a-Workspace).\
+Log in to the FME Server Web Interface using the credentials you set up step 2 (`admin/FMElearnings`).\
 The workspace will appear in the "Last Published Workspaces" section of the home page.
 You may need to refresh your web interface if you had FME Server open from the previous exercise to see the workspace appear.\
 ![LastPublished.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292mT)